 A full body massage may take at least 50 to 90 minutes to finish.
 It covers every part of the body except for the genitals and other sensitive areas.
 If done right, this treatment should be able to give the following benefits:

-Prior to giving a massage, a massage therapist should always ask first any underlying medical conditions to gauge which type of massage will work best and which types to avoid.
+Prior to giving a massage, a massage therapist, or a physical therapist assistant, should always ask first any underlying medical conditions to gauge which type of massage will work best and which types to avoid.
 As suggested by the American Massage Therapy Association, any health concerns should be taken into consideration before giving any type of massage.

 With an occasional help of oil and other tools like stones, a full body massage should typically follow this sequence: